rapiddweller/rapiddweller-benerator-ce/doc/data_anonymization_concepts.md

 ### &lt;Iterate filter&gt; Option (Enterprise Edition)

 In order to filter data import from any source, use a filter expression.
-Within it you can use the variable _candidate to access the data entity that is a candidate to import and return true in order to accept it or false in order to drop it.
+Within it, you can use the variable _candidate to access the data entity that is a candidate to import and return true in order to accept it or false in order to drop it.